-North Port Police Forensic Supervisor arrested on drug charges
+North Port Police forensic supervisor arrested on drug charges

-The North Port Police Department arrested one of its own employees on Monday night.
+NORTH PORT — The North Port Police Department arrested one of its own Monday night.

-Tracy Gold, 48, was arrested on six felony drug charges after another employee came forward with concerns this week, according to NPPD.
+Tracy Gold, 48, was taken into custody on six felony drug charges after another employee came forward with concerns this week, according to department.

-She has worked at the police department as the forensic supervisor, which is a civilian position, since March 2017.
+She worked at the police department as the forensic supervisor, which is a civilian position, since March 2017, department officials say.

+Gold, who lives in Venice, was allegedly in possession of several prescription pill bottles that were in other people’s names.

 Post a comment as